powerchordlabs/forte-api/README.md

 **advanced**

 Composite is an endpoint that takes a multi-entity structured query and returns all entities via one network call.
-While you are free to use this method directly, the mechanics of composite is complicated.
+While you are free to use this method directly, the mechanics of composite are complicated.
 Using [forte-conductor TODO:ADDLINK](todo) is recommended.

 ## ROADMAP